Question: What are the best practices for working with nuclei samples for 3' single-cell gene expression?

 Answer: Here are some of the best practices while working with nuclei samples for the 3' Gene Expression Assay:

-In order to optimize lysis, it's best to perform a lysis timeline as described in this article: How do I perform a lysis timeline to optimize my nuclei isolation for Single Cell ATAC sequencing? (although this article mentions Single Cell ATAC, the same guidelines for running a lysis timeline apply to our 3' Single Cell Gene Expression assay as well)
+In order to optimize lysis, it's best to perform a lysis timeline as described in this article: How can I run a lysis timeline to optimize nuclei isolation for 3' single-cell gene expression?

 A: High-quality nuclei have well-resolved edges.
 Optimal quality for single-cell gene expression libraries.